Q-Master/packets.nim/ReadMe.md

 Usage
 ---
 Mostly usage examples could be seen in tests directory.
 The building is by default with std json, as benchmarks showed it is faster 3 times than packedjson.

 `-d:usePackedJson` enables packedjson.

+`-d:disablePacketIDs` disables auto packet ID generation (disables additional field `id` in packets and disables its serialization/deserialization)

 ```nim
 import tables
 import options